animuslabs/easynftmintr-template/easynftmintr-contract/README.md

 # EASYNFTMINTR
 EASYNFTMINTR is a template for creating an NFT Minting site where users can pay with tokens to mint NFTs.
-This is the contract wich also connects to the minting smart contract.
+This is the contract wich is responsible for holding a table of NFTs which can be minted as well handling the minting of NFTs when token deposits are made.

 ## Build and Test
 ```bash